NEWComplete Guide

 Good to Know

 Key difference between 25C and 25D: Section 25C had annual caps ($3,200 max) and was nonrefundable.
-Section 25D had no dollar cap — just 30% of total cost — and allowed unused credits to carry forward.
-If you have unused 25D credits from 2026 installations, you can still carry them forward on future tax returns under existing IRS rules.
+Section 25D historically had no dollar cap — just 30% of total cost — and allowed unused credits to carry forward.
+If you have unused 25D credits from a 2025 or earlier installation, you can typically still carry them forward on future tax returns under existing IRS rules (verify with a tax professional and the IRS Section 25D page).

-If you installed qualifying equipment before December 31, 2026, you claim those credits when you file your 2026 taxes (typically by April 15, 2026).
+If you installed qualifying equipment on or before December 31, 2025, you claim those credits when you file your 2025 taxes (typically by April 15, 2026).
 Here's exactly how.

 Step-by-Step Filing Process